Leonardo da Vinci (1452–1519)

 A Critic's View on "Lavender Mist"

-This painting epitomizes his drip style, featuring a complex interlacing of paint splatters and strokes.
-It appears chaotic at first but reveals a subtle order and rhythm upon closer examination.
-His "action painting" method emphasizes the physical act of creation and evokes raw, kinetic energy.
+This painting epitomizes his drip style, featuring complex paint splatters.
+It appears chaotic at first but reveals a subtle order and rhythm upon closer examination, emphasizing raw, kinetic energy.

 An ACIM Perspective: The Illusion of Chaos

-ACIM teaches that the perceived chaos in the world reflects our own inner turmoil.
-"Lavender Mist" can be seen as a visual representation of the mind's chaotic state when influenced by the ego.
-However, just as the painting has an underlying harmony, ACIM teaches that beneath our surface chaos lies a divine order and peace, accessible through forgiveness and a shift in perception.
+ACIM teaches that perceived chaos reflects our inner turmoil.
+"Lavender Mist" can represent the mind's chaotic state under the ego.
+Yet, just as the painting has underlying harmony, ACIM teaches that beneath our surface chaos lies a divine order and peace, accessible through a shift in perception.

 Yayoi Kusama (Born 1929)